MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

     }
     ```

-1. You'll get a `204 No content` response code.
-Re-run the GET request to make sure the policies are updated correctly.
+1. You get a `204 No content` response code.
+Rerun the GET request to make sure the policies are updated correctly.
 1. Test the configuration by signing in with a certificate that satisfies the policy.

 ## Next steps